JLu07/docs/docs/Reputation-NFT-Voyager.md

 1. The upper limit of the amount of assets imported from the wallet and receiving rewards is Level * 3, the upper limit of the number of rewards for sharing strategy is 10 times/day (rewards are available only when sharing is detected as effective), and the upper limit of the number of rewards for PK voting is 20 times/day
 1. Reward rules for PK participation: the top10 strategies' creators will be awarded "base * (11 - ranking)".

+#### Declaration:
+The actual values of DSP consumption and acquisition are subject to the formal product settings.
+This value is set by DeepGo data scientists and updated with the iteration of our product.